-But secondly, genres are not descriptive.
+Also, genres are not descriptive.
 In some cases, they confuse things more than help.

-For example, saying a band is a “Folk” band doesn’t tell me anything.
+Saying a band is a “Folk” band doesn’t tell me anything.
 That could be Fleet Foxes or Bob Dylan or Edward Sharpe & The Magnetic Zeros.